Freddsle/fedRBE/batchcorrection/README.md

      ```bash
      docker pull featurecloud.ai/bcorrect:latest
      ```
-   - Alternatively, If you are using a ARM architecture (e.g., Mac M-series), you may need to build the image locally as shown below._
+   - Alternatively, if you are using an ARM architecture (e.g., Mac M-series), build the image locally from the repository checkout:
      ```bash
-     docker build . -t featurecloud.ai/bcorrect:latest
-     ```

-     or build the image from GitHub locally:
-     ```bash
      cd batchcorrection
      docker build . -t featurecloud.ai/bcorrect:latest
      ```

-The app image which is provided in the docker registry of featurecloud built on the linux/amd64 platform.
-Especially if you're using a Macbook with any of the M-series chips or any other device not compatible with linux/amd64, please build the image locally.
+The app image provided in the FeatureCloud Docker registry is built for the linux/amd64 platform.
+If you use a Mac with an M-series chip or another device that is not compatible with linux/amd64, build the image locally.

 ---

 ## Usage

-### Simulating a federated Workflow Locally (No login required)
+### Simulating a federated workflow locally (No login required)
 To test how `fedRBE` behaves with multiple datasets on one machine:

-1. **Ensure the full repository including sample data is cloned and the current working directory**:
+1. **Clone the full repository and enter it**:
    ```bash
    git clone https://github.com/Freddsle/fedRBE.git
    cd fedRBE